Jonathan Lee, Ph.D.

 Division of Musicology; Arnold Shaw Center, Director

-Jonathan Rhodes Lee, Assistant Professor, is a musicologist with interests in both eighteenth-century topics (particularly the works of George Frideric Handel) and film music.
+Jonathan Rhodes Lee, Associate Professor, is a musicologist with interests in both eighteenth-century topics (particularly the works of George Frideric Handel) and film music.

 Dr. Lee is currently completing a book, Film Music in the Sound Era: A Research and Information Guide, under contract with Routledge, and is also editing Handel’s oratorio Joseph and His Brethren for the Hallische Händel-Ausgabe.
 Other recent publications include an article for Cambridge Opera Journal, an edition of the harpsichord works of Pierre Nicolas La Font for A-R Editions; and contributions as author, contributing editor, and editorial board member for the A-R Online Music Anthology.